Conversion Rate Optimisation UK: Why Your Website Gets Visitors But No Enquiries

 The second most common failure is the call to action.
 We have audited dozens of UK business websites where the only conversion mechanism was a contact form buried three scrolls down the page, with no phone number visible above the fold and no explanation of what happens after you submit.
 A visitor who cannot immediately see how to take the next step will not search for it.
 They will leave.

 The third failure is mobile experience.
-Statista's UK Device Usage Report 2024 shows that 63% of UK web traffic now comes from mobile devices.
+The majority of UK web traffic now comes from mobile devices.
 A site that was built on desktop and never optimised for mobile will have menus that are difficult to tap, forms that are frustrating to complete on a small screen, and content that requires horizontal scrolling.
 Each friction point reduces the probability of conversion.

 How Do You Diagnose Why Your Website Is Not Converting?